stanmaz/BBOalert/README.md

 - make sure the Developer Mode is switched ON (in right-upper corner)
 - click at "Load Unpacked" button and navigate to the "BBOalert-master" directory and confirm.
 BBOalert should appear on the list of installed extension create a bookmark with URL: "https://www.bridgebase.com/v3/?lang=en".

 Note : CHROME does not support extensions under Android OS.
-In the next future it will be possible to run this extension with Android version of Firefox.
+You should use YANDEX browser instead.
+The installation procedure is identical, except the last step : you should select the manifest.json file to complete the installation.

 ## Function